inSileco/inSileco.github.io/content/post/makrdownEverywhere/index.markdown

 to illustrate different way to take advantage from Markdown.

-In any situation involving the editing of online content, the usage of Markdown brings many advantages (well, it was design for such purpose :smirk:).
+In any situation involving the editing of online content, the usage of Markdown brings many advantages (well, it was designed for such purpose :smirk:).
 It is therefore not surprising that Markdown is supported by many websites and web applications where people edit content.
 For instance, you can use Markdown to edit a question or an answer on [StackOverflow](https://stackoverflow.com/editing-help) or to exchange with you colleagues on [Gitter](https://gitter.im/).
 When you are writing content for your own website, you may find a solution to use Markdown.